HEaslea/SDE_Notes/DesignPattern/State Machine Design.md

 enum Input{ PRESS_A, PRESS_B };

 class Entity;
-class DuckingState; class StandingState; class JumpingState; // fucking hate this shit
+class DuckingState; class StandingState; class JumpingState; // hate this

 // see below for Entity, that points to an EntityState